Metra: Stations

 Metra trains originate from one of four stations in downtown Chicago.
 Six lines originate at Union Station.
 The three Union Pacific lines originate at Ogilvie Transportation Center, formerly and still popularly called North Western Station.
 The Rock Island District originates at LaSalle Street Station.
 The Metra Electric District originates at Millennium Station, formerly and still often called Randolph Street Terminal.
 All four terminals are situated within walking distance of the Chicago Loop, so Metra passengers can easily transfer to a different Metra line upon their arrival downtown.
 Metra's urban-centric service remains popular with suburban commuters working downtown, reverse commuters, and those who visit Chicago for recreational activities and tourism.

 Stations are found throughout Chicago, as well as in suburban Cook, DuPage, Kane, Lake, McHenry, and Will counties—an area largely coextensive with the inner ring of the Chicago metropolitan area.
-One station is located in Kenosha, Wisconsin.
+One station is located in Kenosha, Wisconsin, making it the only station located outside the NITA service area.

 Routes

 Metra operates on 11 lines, most of which date from the mid-19th century.
 One line (the BNSF Line) is operated under a purchase-of-service agreement and is operated by BNSF Railway.
 The other ten lines are operated by the Northeast Illinois Regional Commuter Rail Corporation (NIRC), Metra's operating subsidiary; eight of these primarily run over track owned by other railroads, while two (the Electric and Rock Island districts) run entirely on Metra-owned track.
 The three lines out of Ogilvie Transportation Center (formerly North Western Station) were operated by the Union Pacific Railroad until 2025.
-Inbound trains on every line at all times run through to their Chicago terminus, however, many outbound trains do not run through to their respective lines' terminus (for example, most trains on the Union Pacific Northwest Line do not run through to Harvard; instead, terminating at Crystal Lake).
+Inbound trains on every line at all times run through to their Chicago terminus, however, many outbound trains do not run through to their respective lines' terminus (for example, most trains on the UP-NW do not run through to Harvard, instead terminating at Crystal Lake).